microsoft/hlsl-specs/proposals/NNNN-debug-printf.md

 ## Detailed design

-1. The printf dxil op will be purely for debug purpose, it does not affect final hlsl code/algorithm in any way.
-To separate this kind of debug-purpose dxil ops to the normal non-debug dxil il ops, the debug printf dxil op code can be counted down from 0xffff, or 0xffffffff, e.g. op code is 0xfffe.
-So it will give a hint to the d3d debug layer to pick up debug printf dxil easily, or a underlying d3d driver to remove these dxil op codes safely.
-2. Add a option to enable printf dxil op generation to dxc, try to separate hlsl code for debugging and for production, if printf option is disabled, the printf in hlsl will be report a error
+1. Add a option to enable printf dxil op generation to dxc, try to separate hlsl code for debugging purpose and for production purpose.
+The printf option is disabled by default, and the printf instructions in hlsl will be report a error without a printf option.
-3. We should not support dynamic string variable, a string variable content. retrieved from buffer.
-The string variable should be explicited defined and can be retrieved directly/indirectly from global constant variable.
+2. We should not support dynamic string variable, a string variable content. retrieved from buffer.
+The string variable should be explicitly defined and can be retrieved directly/indirectly from global constant variable.
-4. The format string input to the dx.hl.op..void, could be llvm constant expression, we need to retrieve global variable from the constant expression.
+3. The format string input to the dx.hl.op..void, could be llvm constant expression, we need to retrieve global variable from the constant expression.
-5. The validation for the dxil overloading checking should be ignored.
+4. The validation for the dxil overloading checking should be ignored.
 Because of printf variable arguments, there is no definite function type can be validated.
-6. dxc does not valiate format specifier to the c/c++ format speicifer standard, or the matching relation between format specifier and argument.
-If the number and type don't match, they will produce undefined result from a underlying d3d driver or a debug driver
+5. dxc will validate matching relation between format specifiers and arguments.
+If the number of arguments and number of format specifiers mismatch, dxc will produce error messages, If their types mismatch, dxc will report a warning messages.